-- Casualty collision-involved drivers who travelled at an unsafe speed were three times as likely to run off the road as drivers who were not speeding.
+- Speeding may cause a driver to lose control of their vehicle.
+Drivers involved in casualty collisions who travelled at an unsafe speed were three times as likely to run off the road as drivers who were not speeding.

 - More than half of fatal collisions (56.7%) involving a driver travelling at an unsafe speed occurred in a rural area.

 - According to the 2017 Driver Attitude Survey, most Albertan drivers driver 5-10 km over the speed limit at least sometimes.

 To download a PDF copy of this month's message on speed, please click here.